Stefouch/sebedius-yearzero-discord-bot/README.md

 #### Other commands

-Only a member with administrator rights can change these settings:
+Only a member with administrator rights can use these commands:

 * `setconf prefix [value]` – Changes the bot's prefix to a new value (can be '?' or '>' or anything else).
 * `setconf game [name]` – Change the default icons layout for the rolled dice.
 Options are: `mutant|myz`, `fbl`, `alien`, `vaesen`.